AubinABADIE/LearnTogether/README.md

 *Usage*: `#LOGIN {email} {password}`

 ## \#FIRSTPWD
-Used when the client wants to change its password **for the first time** (he hans't yet connected, and in the DB, the password is blank).
+Used when the client wants to change its password **for the first time** (he hasn't yet connected, and in the DB, the password is blank).
 *Usage*: `#FIRSTCONN {email} {password}`

 ## \#CREATEROOM
 Used when the client wants to create a room into the database.
-The parse method for the different parameters are
+The parse method for the different parameters is "-/-"
 Arguments:
 - name: String
 - capacity: int